Cornices/cornice/docs/source/tutorial.rst

     $ ../bin/python setup.py develop
     ...

-The application can now be launched via Paster, it provides a default "Hello" service check::
+The application can now be launched via embedded Pyramid pserve, it provides a default "Hello" service check::

-    $ ../bin/paster serve messaging.ini
+    $ ../bin/pserve messaging.ini
     Starting server in PID 7618.
-    serving on 0.0.0.0:5000 view at http://127.0.0.1:5000
+    serving on 0.0.0.0:6543 view at http://127.0.0.1:6543

-Once the application is running, visit http://127.0.0.1:5000 in your browser or Curl and make sure you get::
+Once the application is running, visit http://127.0.0.1:6543 in your browser or Curl and make sure you get::

     {'Hello': 'World'}